 For serving, just pile the dip in a large bowl and drizzle it with olive oil and sprinkle with fresh parsley.

-Betsy and I actually made a dinner out of this dip with some whole toasted pita breads, an assortment of veggies, and a quick yogurt dip (yogurt, garlic, cucumber, lemon).
+Betsy and I actually made a dinner out of this Homemade Baba Ganoush with some whole toasted pita breads, an assortment of veggies, and a quick yogurt dip (yogurt, garlic, cucumber, lemon).

-Bets and I both thought that the baba ganoush was excellent because it wasn’t overpowering at all.
+Bets and I both thought that the Homemade Baba Ganoush was excellent because it wasn’t overpowering at all.
 It had just the right amount of spice and blended well with the other ingredients!